phirebase/quicktags-for-wp/readme.md

 = 1.4.4 =

 - Added dependency check for the Classic Editor plugin, ensuring it is active and displaying a warning if not.
-- Updated the plugin header to include Text Domain for translation support.
+- Updated the plugin code to include Text Domain for translation support.

 = 1.4.3 =